Jailtons7/brain-agriculture/README.md

 ---

 ## Running
-First of all, copy the `.env.example` file content to a `.env` file.
+First of all, copy the `src/.env.example` file content to a `src/.env` file.
 Then build the project
 ```shell
   make build